esgaltur/iris-data-platform-driver/Readme.md

-# Originally from the intersystems repository
+# Originally from the InterSystems repository
 ## List of the modifications:
-For the working in SQL in the Object Oriented Database, we need a sequence id generator.
+For the working in SQL in the Object-Oriented Database, we need a sequence id generator.
 In my modificated driver,
 ```java
 @GeneratedValue(strategy = GenerationType.SEQUENCE, generator = "SomeGener")